The Luberon Experience

 Our midweek day trip “beyond the Luberon” is usually to the Alpilles, another very scenic area of Provence.
 Some travelers prefer a day on their own in Bonnieux, relaxing and shopping, hiking, or renting bikes.

-We meet travelers at either the Avignon TGV station or the Marseille Airport on Saturday morning.
-(Beginning in 2015, we will pick up and drop off only at the Avignon TGV station.
-You can travel to the Marseille airport from Avignon.)
+We meet travelers at the Avignon TGV station on Saturday afternoon; this is also our drop-off point the following Saturday morning.
 Many travelers begin or end their stay in France with a few days in Paris.
 Avignon, Aix-en-Provence and Marseille are also interesting destinations in Provence, easily reached from Paris on the high-speed TGV train.

 Interested in this trip?
 See our Luberon Experience website for much more information about this wonderful week in Provence.